Panasonic GX8 vs Leica CL

-The Panasonic Lumix DMC-GX8 and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in July 2015 and November 2017.
+The Panasonic Lumix DMC-GX8 and the Leica CL (Typ 7323) are two digital cameras that were revealed to the public, respectively, in July 2015 and November 2017.
 Both the GX8 and the CL are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX8) and an APS-C (CL) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Leica provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Leica provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX8 vs Leica CL

-The side-by-side display below illustrates the physical size and weight of the Panasonic GX8 and the Leica CL.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Panasonic GX8 and the Leica CL are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX8 – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GX8 – represents the basis for the calculations across all the size and weight measures).